PhotoboothProject/photobooth/docs/faq/index.md

 FAQ on [https://photoboothproject.github.io/](https://photoboothproject.github.io/) always matches latest development version of Photobooth.
 Some options might not be available on older version or might be handled different.

-An FAQ matching your installed version can be found at [http://localhost/faq](http://localhost/faq).
+An FAQ matching your installed version can be found at [http://localhost/faq](http://localhost/faq) (or [http://localhost/photobooth/faq](http://localhost/photobooth/faq) ).

 ## Is my Camera supported?